TheProgrammare/Tolza/README.md

 ```

 # COP paradigm (Compositional Oriented Programming)
-COP, short for Compositional Oriented Programming, is a programming paradigm where entities are built through the static composition of components, without inheritance, without polymorphism, and without dynamic collections
+COP, short for Compositional Oriented Programming, is a programming paradigm where entities are built through the static composition of components, without inheritance, without polymorphism, and without dynamic components
+it's itended to be flexible with a deterministic syntax

 inspired by POO and ECS